thehaohcm/DevOpsLabs/Java/readme.md

       requires example.java.a;
     }
     ```
+  - Packages are exported and used by using 'exports' and 'requires' keywords in module-info.java
+  - Services are exported and used by using 'provides' and 'uses' keywords in module-info.java
 8. Service In Modular Application
 9. Concurrency
 10. Parallel Streams
 11. I/O (Fundamentals & NIO2)
 12. Database Applications with JDBC
+  - execute() return boolean
+  - executeUpdate() method return the number of row that have been affected by the query
+  - executeQuery() return a ResultSet

 13. Localization

 - Notice: